A work from the Brandhoek collection Wild Beauties of Europe & Americas 2024

 The return to Germany and Central Europe

-There's also renewed hope in Baden-Württemberg.
+There is also renewed hope in Baden-Württemberg.
 After almost two centuries without a lynx, the third animal was released there in 2024 – a quiet but historic moment.

-These numbers sound small, but they mean: the lynx is back.
+These numbers sound small.
+But they mean: The lynx is back.

 One global animal – four species, many stories

-There are four species of lynx worldwide:
+There are four lynx species worldwide:

 the Eurasian lynx ( Lynx lynx ),